This is a gear review about the Best Bike Computers for Touring, Bikepacking, and Mountain Biking 2023.

 Overall, this is another one of the best bike computers for bike touring, mountain biking and road cycling

-You get automatic route downloads, compatibility with about 10 different third party apps, like Strava, Ride with GPS, and Komoot, and those all important turn by turn notifications.
-It also has color display mapping.
+You get automatic route downloads, compatibility with about 10 different third-party apps, like Strava, Ride with GPS, and Komoot, and those all-important turn by turn notifications.
+It also has color display mapping and navigation.

 You can pair it with your smartphone for messaging, and get all kinds of workout data up on screen.